sk364/SO-data-analysis/README.md

 ## Installation<a name="installation"></a>

 Python version should be 3.7+.
 There are no other libraries to install.
+Anaconda distribution should cover it all.

 ## Project Motivation<a name="motivation"></a>